An atmospheric river is set to drench Southern California Thursday before another sweeps in over the weekend | KRDO

 (CNN) — The first of two atmospheric rivers expected to lash Southern California will strike the region Thursday, bringing gusty winds and heavy rainfall that could lead to flooding in some areas.

-More than 20 million people across California are under flood alerts Thursday into Friday morning as storms threaten flash flooding in cities including San Diego, Sacramento, San Francisco, San Jose and Oakland.
+More than 20 million people across California are under flood alerts Thursday as storms threaten flash flooding in cities including San Diego, Sacramento, San Francisco, San Jose and Oakland.
+The threat will last into Friday morning for central and Southern California.

 And while there may be a brief respite after Thursday’s storm drenches Southern California, another atmospheric river – likely stronger – is poised to move across the region beginning Sunday.